 Explain the value of partitioning technological responsibilities.

-Design Strategies Based on Technology and the Value of Partitioning Technological Responsibilities
+Design Strategies Based on Technology

 For many years, computing technology did not change radically.
 Big computers were attached to “dumb” terminals that displayed information and captured user actions.
 You could attach larger computers and additional terminals, but the basic design remained the same.
 The intelligence resided in the central computer(s) and the terminals were little more than electronic versions of paper forms.